ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_environment-setup.md

 [VirtualBox]: https://www.virtualbox.org/

-### Farm Modules
+### UC Davis HPC Modules

 :::{important}
-This section is specific to Farm.
+This section is specific to UC Davis HPC clusters.
 While some other servers and clusters may have a similar module system, many do not.
 :::

 On most of UC Davis' HPC clusters, the HPC Core Facility staff maintain a